 When you paste the Client ID into the box, already => click on Complete Set up

-It will show the message successfully as below and back to google and click on DONE
+It will show the message successfully as below, and go back to Google and click on DONE

 - Go to your Google Analytics dashboard.